giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/nb_transaction_per_exchange.html %}

-TODO: update figure with hue = BBO/trades

-As expected, we observe more data points for the `bbo` dataset.
-Another interesting fact is that the `Amsterdam market` contains more transactions than the `London market` even though the latter is the primary exchange for `Shell`.
+An interesting fact is that the `Amsterdam market` contains more transactions than the `London market` even though the latter is the primary exchange for `Shell`.

 Secondly, the size of the joined time series is shown below.
 It allows us to assess the quality of the error bars displayed in the cross-correlation plots.
 For instance, if the join size is `100`, we won't be able to get meaningful estimates for the correlation.